 There is no denying the fact that Kolkatan people and sweets are almost synonymous to each other.
-Speaking about the Bengalis here, you will barely find their meal completed without the sweet treatment at the end.
+Speaking about the Bengalis here, you will barely find their meal completed without the Bengali sweets treatment at the end.

-Dine out at any fancy Bengali restaurant or fine diner and you will find a separate section of the menu dedicated to various types of delectable sweets.
-These items have an identity of their own and are very different than most parts of India.
+Dine out at any fancy Bengali restaurant or fine diner and you will find a separate section of the menu dedicated to various types of delectable Bengali sweets.
+These items have an identity of their own and are very different than the sweets of most parts of India.

-Knowns as mishti in the vernacular, Bengalis spend a great deal in making them, just to satisfy their sweet tooth.
-So, if you thought that any other part of India had the best taste of sweets, come to Kolkata, you will find many ways to praise it.
+Knowns as ‘Mishti’ in the vernacular, Bengalis spend a great deal in making them, just to satisfy their sweet tooth.
+So, if you thought that any other part of India had the best taste of sweets, come to Kolkata, you will find many ways to praise these amazing Bengali Sweets.

 That said, here are the top sweet dishes that you ought to try if you ever plan on visiting Kolkata.

 Roshogulla – The Bengali Sweet that melts in your mouth

 Bengali sweets and Roshogulla go hand-in-hand.
 In fact, this special white and juicy sweet is considered to be the face of Kolkata when it comes to the quenching the sweet tooth.
 This is that special item that was born and brought up in this city itself and has turned out to be a crowd favorite.